Tyre Pollution NZ 2025: The Hidden Emissions From Every Km You Drive

 The Physics: Why Tyres Shed Particles

 A tyre works by deforming.
 That deformation creates grip — but it also creates heat and abrasion.
 Every time the tread scrubs against the road (especially under braking, acceleration, cornering, and rough chipseal), you lose microscopic material.
+You can see what this looks like up close in our tread depth and wear photo gallery.

 Wear = Rate × Distance